Alex23013/compilers/docs/semantic.md

-add_id(id_name, type, value): add the id_name with its type and value to the table. assign(id, value): updates the value of an entry in the table. exists(id_name): checks if an id_name alraedy exists. type(id_name): returns the type of the variable id_name.
+add_id(id_name, type, value): add the id_name with its type and value to the table. assign(id_name, value): updates the value of an entry in the table. exists(id_name): checks if an id_name alraedy exists. type(id_name): returns the type of the variable id_name.